Student Assessment Policy

 Appendix A - Missed Assessment/Evaluation Procedure

-This procedure applies to all full-time, part-time post-secondary, apprenticeship and continuing education programs.
-Collaborative program students fall outside of this procedure and should contact their teacher directly.
+This procedure applies to all full-time, part-time post-secondary, apprenticeship and Continuing Studies students and programs.
+For students enrolled in collaborative programs, delivered with an external post-secondary partner, this procedure does not apply, and students should contact their faculty directly for advice.

-Where any student is found to be misusing the system, or, demonstrates a repeated pattern of behaviour, such behaviour may be dealt with under the Student Behaviour Policy.
+Where any student is found to be misusing this Procedure or demonstrates a repeated pattern of behaviour, such behaviour may be dealt with under the Student Behaviour Policy.

 1. Planned/Known Absences